Douglas MacArthur: War crimes trials

 MacArthur was responsible for confirming and enforcing the sentences for war crimes handed down by the International Military Tribunal for the Far East.
-In late 1945, Allied military commissions in various cities in Asia tried 5,700 Japanese, Taiwanese and Koreans for war crimes.
+In late 1945, Allied military commissions in Asia tried 5,700 Japanese, Taiwanese and Koreans for war crimes that included the Rape of Nanking, the Bataan Death March and the Manila massacre.
 About 4,300 were convicted, almost 1,000 sentenced to death, and hundreds given life imprisonment.
-The charges arose from incidents that included the Rape of Nanking, the Bataan Death March and the Manila massacre.
-The trial in Manila of Yamashita was criticized because he was hanged for Iwabuchi's Manila massacre, which he had not ordered and of which he was probably unaware.
-Iwabuchi had killed himself as the battle for Manila was ending.